jackie-dai/Vault-of-Knowledge/Probability Theory/Distributions.md

 The probability of picking x between the interval a and b is equal/uniform.
 ## Beta(r, s)

 ## Exponential($\lambda$)
+The exponential distribution is often used as a model for random lifetimes.
+Think of T as the lifetime of an object like a lightbulb, and t as the chance that the object dies before time t.

 ## Gamma($r, \lambda$)

+## Chi-Square(n)

+## Normal